-Khlong Lat Mayom is one of three floating market that are located less than 20 kilometers from Bangkok.
+Khlong Lat Mayom is one of three floating markets that are located less than 20 kilometers from Bangkok.
 To come here, visitors can catch a taxi from Wongwian Yai (last station Silom Line route).
-Although Khlong Lat Mayom Floating Market is not as large as Damnoen Saduak or crowded as Amphawa, it brings the appeal and authenticity of rural market.
+Although Khlong Lat Mayom floating market is not as large as Damnoen Saduak or crowded as Amphawa, it brings the appeal and authenticity of rural market.
 And maybe you are the only foreigners walking around here.
 You can spend a few hours here and then visit the biggest floating market – Taling Chan floating market which is only a few kilometers.

 Bang Nam Pheung Floating Market

-Bang Nam Pheung is close to Bangkok, only about 20 kilometers on the “green lung” of Bangkok.
-There are only just enough boats for it to be called a floating market, but this is certainly no tourist trap and it is lovely to wander among the locals sampling some delicious Thai food and buying local handmade crafts.
+Bang Nam Pheung floating market is close to Bangkok, only about 20 kilometers on the “green lung” of Bangkok.
+There are only just enough boats for it to be called a floating market, but this is certainly no tourist trap.
+It is lovely to wander among the locals sampling some delicious Thai food and buying local handmade crafts.
 The shade of trees and the mangrove offers a pleasant break from the humidity.

 Suggested Thailand tours